tericcabrel/snipcode/apps/core/README.md

-# Sharingan Core
+# Snipcode Core

-This is the core backend of Sharingan.
+This is the core backend of Snipcode.
 All the business logic behind this application is implemented here.

 ## Tech Stack
 * Node.js